accesimpot/graphql-gene/packages/core/README.md

 <br>

-The alias need to be exported as well from _graphqlTypes.ts_:
+The alias needs to be exported as well from _graphqlTypes.ts_:

 #### *src/models/graphqlTypes.ts*